ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

     Mainnet
 ```

-Then, similar to deploy, user is asked to select the 2 control keys to be used to sign the tx.
+Then, similar to deploy, user is asked to select the 2 control keys to be used to sign the TX.
 Note
 there is no need to ask for the main set of control keys (the 5 given on deploy), or the threshold.
 That is
 already saved on chain for testsubnet.